Tailored to Law Applying to VIC Non-State Schools. Part of LawSense School Law VIC and Separately Bookable

 Discipline, Suspensions and Expulsions

-• laws applying to student rights and procedural fairness, including Human Rights legislation
+• student rights and procedural fairness, including Human Rights legislation

 • obligations to staff, including WHS and other obligations